PROGRAMS

 Primary Program

 Our primary program is for children from 2.9 to 6 years old.
 Children attend school Monday to Friday either half day, from 8:30am to 12pm, or full day, from 8:30am to 3pm.
 The multi-age classroom is a unique and perfect environment that allows children to start as beginning learners and develop into responsible role models and leaders.
-Ideally children join primary program at 3 years old so that they go through the full primary curriculum and finish the kindergarten program in the Montessori environment.
-Although some children who found Montessori at age 4 and 5 can still benefit tremendously from the Montessori education.
+Children build academic skill and knowledge while having the opportunities to follow their individual interests and pace.

 During the primary work cycles children receive small group and individual lessons and practice work on which they have had lessons.
 Children move at will during this time choosing work with the support of the teachers, socialize and meet basic needs at will.
 This time closes with a group gathering for music and stories.